-- 15. C/OH (CANDIDATE/OFFICEHOLDER) NAME: Enter your full name. - 16.
-FILER ID: See instructions for Cover Sheet, page 1, section 1. - 17.
-TOTALS: Complete this section only after you have completed all applicable schedules.
+15. CANDIDATE/OFFICEHOLDER NAME: Enter your full name.

+16. FILER ID: See instructions for Cover Sheet, page 1, section 1.

+17. TOTALS: Complete this section only after you have completed all applicable schedules.

-Line 1- Total Unitemized Political Contributions: Enter the total of all unitemized contributions (other than pledges, loans, guarantees of loans, or contributions made electronically) of \$100 or less.
-Do not include any contributions itemized on Schedules A1 or A2 or any contributions made electronically.
+Line 1- Total Unitemized Political Contributions.
+Enter the total of all unitemized contributions (other than pledges, loans, guarantees of loans, or contributions made electronically) of \$100 or less.
+Do not include any contributions itemized on Schedules A1 or A2 or any contribution made electronically.
 Enter a "0" if you did not receive any unitemized contributions during the period covered.

 On Schedules A1 and A2, you are required to itemize political contributions that totaled more than \$100 from one person during the reporting period and any political contribution that is made electronically.
-(Remember: If the committee received contributions totaling more than \$100 from one person during the reporting period, you are required to itemize all of those contributions, even if individual contributions were \$100 or less.)
-You may also itemize contributions of \$100 or less from one person.
+(Remember: If you received contributions totaling more than \$100 from one person during the reporting period, you were required to itemize all of those contributions, even if individual contributions were \$100 or less.)
+You may also itemize contributions of \$100 or less from one person, unless the contributions were made electronically.
 Do not include any itemized contributions in the total entered on line 1, regardless of amount.

-- Line 2- Total Political Contributions: Add the total contributions listed on Schedules A1 and A2 to the amount you entered on line 1.
+Line 2- Total Political Contributions: Add the total contributions listed on Schedules A1 and A2 to the amount you entered on line 1.
 Enter that total on line 2.
-Enter a "0" if you did not receive any contributions during the period covered. - Line 3- Total Unitemized Political Expenditures: Enter the total of all unitemized political expenditures of \$200 or less.
-Do not include any expenditures itemized on Schedules F1, F2, F3, F4, G, or H. Enter a "0" if you did not make any unitemized expenditures during the period covered.
+Enter a "0" if you did not receive any contributions during the period covered.

+Line 3- Total Unitemized Political Expenditures: Enter the total of all unitemized political expenditures of \$200 or less.
+Do not include any expenditures itemized on Schedules F1, F2, F4, G, or H. Enter a "0" if you did not make any unitemized expenditures during the period covered.

 On Schedule F1, you are required to itemize political expenditures that totaled more than \$200 to one payee.
-(Remember: If the committee made expenditures totaling more than \$200 to one person during the reporting period, you are required to itemize all of those expenditures, even if individual expenditures were \$200 or less.)
+(Remember: If you made expenditures totaling more than \$200 to one person during the reporting period, you were required to itemize all of those expenditures, even if individual expenditures were \$200 or less.)
 You may also itemize expenditures totaling \$200 or less to one payee.
 Do not include any expenditures itemized on Schedule F1 in the total entered on line 3, regardless of amount.

 On Schedule F2, you are required to itemize incurred but not yet paid political expenditures that totaled more than \$200 to one payee.
-You may also itemize incurred but not yet paid political expenditures totaling \$200 or less to one payee.
-Do not include any political or non-political expenditures itemized on Schedule F2 in the total entered on line 3, regardless of amount.
+You may also itemize incurred expenditures totaling \$200 or less to one payee.
+Do not include any expenditures itemized on Schedule F2 in the total entered on line 3, regardless of amount.

-On Schedule F4, you are required to itemize political expenditures made by a credit card that totaled more than \$200 to one payee.
-You may also itemize political expenditures made by a credit card totaling \$200 or less to one payee.
-Do not include any political or non-political expenditures itemized on Schedule F4 in the total entered on line 3, regardless of amount.
+On Schedule F4, you are required to itemize political expenditures made by credit card that totaled more than \$200 to one payee.
+You may also itemize expenditures made by credit card totaling \$200 or less to one payee.
+Do not include any expenditures itemized on Schedule F4 in the total entered on line 3, regardless of amount.